 The initial project, including the website, was managed by Professor Gobert and Dr Pascal.
 Professor Gobert has taught and published extensively in the field of corporate crime over a 15-year period.
 Dr Pascal was the UK Director of the Centre for Corporate Accountability (CCA), a London-based charity concerned with worker and public safety.
 During their collaboration on this project, Prof Gobert and Dr Pascal published a book on European Developments in Corporate Criminal Liability (2011, Routledge).
 For details, please refer to our Publications page.

 In 2011, Prof Gobert retired from full-time teaching, and Dr Pascal took over the Network.
-She is currently Senior Lecturer and Pathway Leader for American Postgraduate Programmes at Regent’s University London, where she teaches Corporate Responsibility and Society, Business Ethics, and White-Collar Crime.
+She is currently Principal Lecturer at Regent’s University London, where she teaches Philosophy, Corporate Responsibility and Society, Business Ethics, White-Collar Crime, Foundation: Business and Management, Entrepreneurship, and Research Methods.
 The project has benefited from the support of the University of Bristol Law School (in 2012-2013) and is now supported by Regent’s University London.

 The website is envisaged as a home for news, commentary, and papers on a wide range of corporate accountability issues – from their socio-cultural and moral background, to their legal and economic implications.
 Main topics centre on the issues of corporate responsibility, business and human rights, corporate crime and white collar crime, with secondary aspects like corporate governance, directors’ duties, and sentencing being clustered together with the former ones.